Nathan-Abegaz/Flixter-Android/README.md

 <img src="demo1.gif" width=250><br>

 ### Notes
-Getting the emulator to work
+Getting the emulator to work.

 ### Open-source libraries used